0xspade/Automated-Scanner/README.md

 **Scan All Alive Hosts with [filter-resolved](https://github.com/tomnomnom/hacks/tree/master/filter-resolved) and [Httprobe](https://github.com/tomnomnom/httprobe)**
 >The reason we implement this, Is filter-resolved has an output which httprobe doesn't have.
 We filter it using diff and include it to vhost scan's wordlist :)

-**Separating Cloudflare IPs to Non-Cloudflare IPs**
+**Separating Cloudflare, Incapsula, Sucuri, and Akamai IPs from collected IPs**
->It's useless to scan Cloudflare IPs.
+>It's useless to scan Cloudflare, Incapsula, Sucuri, and Akamai IPs. *(Just like talking to a wall)*
 >FYI, Install grepcidr first `apt-get install grepcidr`

 **Subdomain TakeOver**